ayyush10/appointment-system/README.md

 - **Appointment Management**: Users can book, reschedule, and cancel appointments.
 - **Admin Dashboard**: Comprehensive admin panel to manage users, view appointments, and generate reports.
 - **Notifications**: Email or SMS notifications for appointment confirmations and reminders.
-- **Responsive Design**: Fully responsive layout for seamless use on desktops, tablets, and mobile devices.
+- **Scalable Architecture**: Built using Spring Boot and deployed on AWS EC2, ensuring high availability and performance.

 ---